Sadswefg/Data-Visualization---Group-Project-1/Project_Write_Up.md

         highest performance based on weight growth, indicating robust improvement in its capacity or efficiency of waste collection.

+    -   Over a five-year period, the growth rate of Captain Trash Wheel exceeded 30%, translating to an average annual growth rate of over 6%, which was the highest among the four trash wheels.

 ```{r}
 ggplot(composition_data_long, aes(x = Name, y = Quantity, fill = TrashType)) +
   geom_bar(stat = "identity", position = "stack") +